Can You Become a Chef Without Going to Culinary School?

 Preparing a special egg-based sauce?
 “Ah, that’s just a riff on a hollandaise,” you may say.
 “I know how to do that!”

 Tasked with putting away the day’s meat delivery?
 “Oh, I have sanitation training.
-I know what proteins have to be on the top shelves and what have to be on the bottom.”
+I know what proteins have to be on the top shelves and what has to be on the bottom.”

 While you can expect to get additional training on the job, bringing this type of education with you can help you to pick up recipes and rules that much faster—because you already know the reasoning behind them.